lamalex/ODU/_index.md

 ---

-## Infrastructure is expensive both in *time* and *dollars*
+## CI is *fundamental* to DevOps

 {{% note %}}
-* On-site equipment has administrative costs- electricity, a technician/administrator, etc.
-  * Out-sourcing CI/CD infrastructure allows you to focus on building your product, and not managing a build system.
+At the heart of modern software delivery is a fast, reliable, and automated feedback cycle.
+Developers need to be able to quickly share, iterate, and test their work.
+Out of this need a market has arrisen to provide this systems as a service.

 As we've covered over this semester decreasing the resistance to deploying software is a *competitive advantage*.
 As demonstrated by the proliferation of CI/CD services solving build/deploy is a product in and of itself.
 Spend your time on your central line of business, and delivering quality.
 Let someone else solve the build problem.

+In 2020 even the simple projects deserve their own CI pipeline.
+Even as students this has value.
+Professors/PIs, although intelligent and experts in their field are busy, and in my experience need access to your project to be low friction.

+Anecdotal evidence: In my work in Dr. Jain's lab I spent a few weeks developing an application for a study we are conducting.
+Despite our weekly meetings and on-screen demos, when I finally set up a deployment pipeline and Dr.
+Jain was able to test the app on her own hardware we realized I had very much missed the mark.

+We needed significant iteration on the design, but now I had an automated build/deployment pipeline.
+I was able to get updates into her hands **effortlessly**.

+I should have set this up **first**.
+{{% /note %}}

+---

+## Infrastructure is expensive both in *time* and *dollars*

+{{% note %}}
+But why use a 3rd party service?

+* On-site equipment has administrative costs- electricity, a technician/administrator, etc.
+  * Out-sourcing CI/CD infrastructure allows you to focus on building your product, and not managing a build system.

+I could have set up an XCode build server in my house to do the same thing that Travis provided, but I would have had to spend time managing it.

+And what about when requirements change?
+For instance I have a message queue that collects data from the mobile app.
+I would need to spend time configurating a manual build/deploy system for that Rust project.

+A 3rd party CI/CD allows you to employ a single ecosystem for build/deploy across languages.
 {{% /note %}}

 ---